 Google Sites has quickly become a popular platform for creating intranets and school sites, and even a casual glance shows that the builder has made some improvements since our last review of Google Sites about a year ago.
+If you need a more complex website like an online store or a blog, for example, it doesn’t make sense to look for the required functionality here.
+The system is mostly used to launch simple websites for everyday use.

 The system is undoubtedly a great solution for a corporate intranet, but is it suitable for creating a business website?
 We decided to put Google Sites through its paces once again to answer this question.

 In June 2017 Google has announced Websites with Google My Business – a separate service within business section, which allows to create a free website for the company, registered in Google My Business.
 From now business users can create a company’s website inside their google account.
 Nothing special, the interface is almost the same as classic Google Sites.
 This version is lack of the most part of useful business tools, comparing, for instance, with uKit – a specialized business website builder.
+Sol let’s proceed with the review!

 1. Ease of Use